 The balance of the course grade will be based upon a term paper of no more than 30 typewritten double-spaced pages (completed consistent with the 5th Edition APA Publication Manual).
 The topic of the term paper will address a topic from this course, agreed to between you and the instructor.
-The term paper is due at beginning of the last class (April 9, 2008).
+The term paper is due at beginning of the last day of regular classes (April 10, 2009).